Is Tamsulosin like Viagra? All You Need To Know

 Does Tamsulosin make you last longer in bed?

-According to the World Journal of Men’s Health, Tamsulosin may delay ejaculation.
+According to the World Journal of Men’s Health, Tamsulosin may treat Premature Ejaculation.
 Thus, it may help people last longer in bed.

 But, it is not an ejaculatory dysfunction medicine.
 It is only FDA-approved to treat enlarged prostate.